Am I suggesting that you should not hire a virtual assistant?

 An employee may need guidance and mentoring, possibly even hand-holding.

-A VA needs good communication, good instructions and to understand how you do things.
+A virtual assistant needs good communication, good instructions and to understand how you do things.

 #5 You don’t know how you would use a Virtual Assistant